Genworth defers mortgage insurance unit's IPO due to volatile trading

 McInerney said Genworth will continue to evaluate its options as market conditions develop.

+The listing was proposed after a $2.7 billion buyout agreement between Genworth and billionaire Lu Zhiqiang’s investment firm, China Oceanwide Holdings Group Co, fell through last month.

+Talks for the deal, proposed in October 2016, lasted nearly five years before being scrapped, making it one of the world’s longest deal engagements.
+The transaction had been on the back burner due to concerns over Chinese access to sensitive data of U.S. citizens.

-“We maintain our positive long-term outlook for the MI sector, given strong trends in the U.S. housing market and expected tailwinds as the economy recovers from COVID-19,” he said.
+“We maintain our positive long-term outlook for the MI sector, given strong trends in the U.S. housing market and expected tailwinds as the economy recovers from COVID-19,” McInerney said.

-Enact provides mortgage insurance to prospective homebuyers, who can get access to these products with a down payment of less than 20% of the home’s value.
+Enact has seen demand for mortgage insurance soar, as low interest rates and strong underlying demographics have provided tailwinds to the overall housing market during the COVID-19 pandemic.

+The IPO would have generated about $542 million at the top end of the range announced earlier for Genworth’s subsidiary Genworth Holdings that has full ownership of Enact, valuing the company at nearly $4 billion.

 J.P.
 Morgan Securities and Goldman Sachs & Co were the lead underwriters for Enact’s proposed offering.